Our All-Volunteer Board of Directors

 Andrew Salinas—Oxnard

-I became involved with the Festival when it was at Channel Islands Harbor providing security as a police officer.
-From 2003 to 2007, I was involved as a Police Explorer Advisor, and in 2007, when I became a sergeant, I was invited to join this all-volunteer board.
+I became involved with the Festival when it was at Channel Islands Harbor providing security as a police officer with the Oxnard Police Department.
+From 2003 to 2007, I was involved as a Police Explorer Advisor, and in 2007, I was invited to join this all-volunteer board.
 Seeing the magnitude of this community event, watching the thousands of people attend each year, knowing the Festival’s support of nonprofits, and the college scholarships given each year to children of farmworkers, made joining the board an easy decision.
-Up until 2016, I was chair of parking, security, traffic, and shuttles transporting 50,000 guests each year.
-Currently, I am on the executive committee and in my first year as Vice Chair.
-And now, as Chief of Police for Port Hueneme, I’ve made it my priority to model the desire to be involved in our community to my own officers, which is part of their evaluation process.
+I currently serve as Vice Chair overseeing parking, security, traffic, and shuttles – transporting over 50,000 guests each year.
+I continue to serve the community as the Assistant Sheriff of Ventura County.
+I’ve made it my priority to model the desire to be involved in our community to my own officers, which is part of their evaluation process.

 I truly consider it an honor to be a part of and serve on this working board comprised of working and retired professionals from all walks of life.
-Knowing the impact this Festival has had on the community has kept me motivated to return to help in every way I can for over eleven years – and counting.
+Knowing the impact this Festival has had on the community has kept me motivated to return to help in every way I can for nearly 20 years – and counting.

 Dean Maulhardt—Camarillo